When I was a young kid I LOVED Campbell’s Cream of Mushroom soup.

 - Aged cheeses

-So it makes sense that when I couldn’t get my mushroom fix, the next best choice was cooked tomatoes with aged cheese.
+So it makes sense that when I couldn’t get my mushroom fix, the next best choice was cooked tomatoes with cheese: Pizza!

-If you are not feeling satisfied and you are craving food that has that silky umami flavor, I highly recommend some homemade Cream of Mushroom Soup with Crispy Shiitake Bacon.
+If you are not feeling satisfied and you are craving food that has that specific silky flavor, I highly recommend this homemade Cream of Mushroom Soup with Crispy Shiitake Bacon.